BR Bullpen:Guidelines

 Introduction[edit]

 The SABR/Baseball Reference Encyclopedia, commonly known as the "Bullpen", is a companion project to Baseball-Reference, the most complete statistical database covering baseball.
-It was launched in 2005 and has since become endorsed by the Society for American Baseball Research (SABR), when it took over the society's very similar project, the SABR Online Baseball Encyclopedia, which was launched around the same time but never achieved the critical mass that the Bullpen has reached.
+It was launched in 2005 and has since become endorsed by the Society for American Baseball Research (SABR), when it took over the society's parallel project, the SABR Online Baseball Encyclopedia, which was launched around the same time but never achieved the critical mass that the Bullpen has reached.

 The Bullpen is intended to be a comprehensive encyclopedia of baseball (not to be confused with the Baseball Encyclopedia) providing write-ups about participants in professional and international baseball since the game's creation, information about teams and leagues past and present, definition of terms, summaries of books about baseball, and various other items that relate to baseball and its rich history.

 The creator of Baseball-Reference and of the Bullpen is Sean Forman.
 The site is based on contributions from the general public.
 While originally, everyone was open to edit any page with minimal control, a rash of spammers forced the Bullpen to introduce mandatory registration of contributors.
-A group of volunteer editors are responsible for ensuring quality control and keeping the pages up-to-date; employees of Sports Reference LLC, Sean's company, take care of the underlying technical framework and ensure everything is working properly.
+A group of volunteer editors are responsible for ensuring quality control and keeping the pages up to date; employees of Sports Reference LLC, Sean's company, take care of the underlying technical framework and ensure everything is working properly.

 Notability[edit]